 The Best Free Museums To Visit Across The US

-Typically funded by donors or city funding, these museums offer a place to while away the hours and broaden your cultural horizons at the same time.
-From art to artillery to architecture, we've scoured the nation in search of the best museums to check out on your next getaway that won't cost you a dime.
+Typically funded by donors or city funding, these museums are curated to give visitors a chance to connect with art, history, and the human experience, making often-priceless art and artifacts accessible to people from all walks of life.
+They're also a great place to while away the hours and broaden your cultural horizons at the same time.
+From ancient artifacts to architecture and even artillery, we've scoured the nation in search of the best museums to check out on your next getaway that won't cost you a dime.

 The National Museum of Mexican Art in Chicago